xiaoboost/blog/posts/code-quick-info/index.md

   /** Gets the length of this script snapshot. */ getLength(): number;
   /**
-   * Gets the TextChangeRange that describe how the text changed between this text and
+   * Gets the TextChangeRange that describe how the text changed between
-   * an older version.
-This information is used by the incremental parser to determine
+   * this text and an older version.
+This information is used by the
-   * what sections of the script need to be re-parsed.  'undefined' can be returned if the
+   * incremental parser to determine what sections of the script need
+   * to be re-parsed.  'undefined' can be returned if the change range
-   * change range cannot be determined.
+   * cannot be determined.
 However, in that case, incremental parsing will
    * not happen and the entire document will be re - parsed.
    */
+  getChangeRange(
+    oldSnapshot: ts.IScriptSnapshot,
-  getChangeRange(oldSnapshot: ts.IScriptSnapshot): ts.TextChangeRange | undefined;
+  ): ts.TextChangeRange | undefined;
   /** Releases all resources held by this script snapshot */ dispose?(): void;
 }